 SUPPLIERS GIVEN SUSTAINABILITY RISK ASSESSMENT

-The Responsibility pillar of Force for Good focuses on doing everything we can to support the world around us.
-Through driving down our emissions to support global efforts against climate change, collaborating with global supply chains to respect the human rights of workers and making sure our company policies ensure robust governance, we have a responsibility to do business in the right way.
+The Responsibility pillar focuses on doing everything we can to support the world around us.
+Through driving down our carbon emissions and reducing waste, to collaborating with global supply chains to respect the human rights of workers and making sure our company policies ensure robust governance.
+We have a responsibility to do business the right way.

 Governance of Force for Good